How to Become a Technical Writer: A Beginner’s Guide

 With your personal review complete, the document should be reviewed by others.
 The reviewer could be a peer, a supervisor, or a subject matter expert.

 This review cycle will vary depending on the company or client.
-A common process follows a first draft, revised draft and final draft/version of the document.
+A common process follows a first draft, revised draft, and final draft/version of the document.
 Each review will refine and improve the document.
 Therefore, a lengthier or more critical document will require additional rounds of review.

 This review process is also valuable to you as a technical writer.
 External feedback will improve not only the current text but also your writing in the future.

 Good writing is a process.
-Reviewing, revising, editing should not be afterthoughts, but carefully included steps in your technical writing work.
+Reviewing, revising, and editing should not be afterthoughts, but carefully included steps in your technical writing work.

 - Start your Technical Writing Journey